We are not accepting TC2 rental requests at this time.

 Certainly!
 We would love to see you experiment across the two looms.
 Depending on the demand during each booking cycle, we may just have to make some adjustments to the amount you request.

-Is there wiggle room around the max cap of material use?We ask that you kindly refrain from weaving beyond your reserved amount and come back for more next time!
+We ask that you kindly refrain from weaving beyond your reserved amount and come back for more next time!
 Since we are sharing a community warp, this is essential to ensuring that everyone who has reserved a spot in our calendar will get to weave.
 If you finish weaving your max requested amount of warp before the end of your reservation period, we do not offer prorated refunds of the unused days.

-Would LMRM ever consider special proposals for more than 10 sessions?Due to the demand, we try to stick to our 10 session cap per loom for rentals.
-Our mission is about incremental but regular exposure to the TC2 loom; when reviewing requests we will prioritize supporting a variety of renters for short term access.
-However, you are welcome to book up to 10 sessions on each loom, which means you may weave up to 20 sessions across two different loom sizes and warp designs.
-If you’re interested in long-term rentals, we strongly recommend you to apply to the amazing residency programs that our friends at Praxis Fiber Workshop, Lottozero’s Textile Laboratories, or the Icelandic Textile Center (to only name a few) offer to the public!
-Check out Meghan Price’s working list of international TC2 work spaces here.
+Due to the demand, we try to stick to our 10 session cap per loom for rentals.
+Our mission is about incremental but regular exposure to the TC2 loom; when reviewing requests we will prioritize supporting a variety of renters for short term access and experimental explorations.
+However, you are welcome to book up to 10 sessions on each loom, which means you may weave up to 20 sessions across two different loom sizes and warp designs during a rental cycle.
+If you’re interested in long-term rentals, your own custom warp, or producing a high volume of materials, we strongly recommend you consider the amazing residency programs that our friends at Praxis Fiber Workshop, Lottozero’s Textile Laboratories, or the Icelandic Textile Center (to only name a few) offer to the public!

-Do my rental sessions have to be consecutive?Minimum usage is two sessions before you can increment single sessions.
+Minimum usage is two sessions before you can increment single sessions.
 But we encourage you to split up your rental days!
 Returning weavers are ideal for us, and while the max cap per cycle is 10 sessions, you are more than welcome to request 2 days (e.g. for sampling) in one week, and then come back for another 3 days of weaving (e.g. for weaving a fully formed thought following the sampling) the following week.
 We cannot guarantee honoring the requested slots depending on demand.

-What’s the average amount of weaving that happens during a session?At a weaving width of 57 inches and 60 epi, the average pace of weaving on our TC2 4W is 150 picks/hour.
+At a weaving width of 57 inches and 60 epi, the average pace of weaving on our TC2 4W is 150 picks/hour.
 If this is your first time weaving with us, we recommend estimating more conservatively, as working on our XXL loom can be more fatiguing than other sizes of the TC2 you may have worked on elsewhere.
 You may consider doubling the estimated pace with our TC2 2W, which is half the size of the 4W.
 At a weaving width of 28 inches and 60 epi, the average pace of weaving on our TC2 2W is 250 picks/hour.
-Most first-time renters book 4 sessions to acclimate to our looms, test their files, and comfortably weave one full piece in that time.
+Use the total pick number of your file design (pixel height) and the picks/hour rate on each loom to estimate how much time it might take you.
+Aspect ratio, number of weft constructions, and the weight of weft material may affect this number, but this is a good starting point.

-I have extensive TC2 weaving experience at other facilities, will you still require authorization from me?Excellent!
+Excellent!
 We look forward to welcoming you to our studio : ) At LMRM, we don’t review project proposals or resumes.
 We keep our rental requirements at a minimum: authorization attendance, calendar availability, and a deposit.

 Authorization covers our specific studio guidelines, since LMRM’s tools and rental format can differ from other facilities.
 Because LMRM weavers share a community warp between each other, authorization establishes a standard practice between all our renters.
 This ensures that LMRM staff can facilitate smooth turnovers between everyone booked on the loom.
 So regardless of experience, all prospective weavers must attend our one-time authorization.
 This helps keep our rental process accessible for everyone!